 Accounting graduates can be licensed as a Certified Public Accountant (CPA) with a satisfactory performance on the CPA exam and completion of 150 credit hours.
-Many graduates of the BBA in Accounting program continue on in the one-year Master of Professional Accountancy program to meet the credit requirements for CPA licensure, specialize in one of four focus areas, and enhance their future career options.
+Many graduates of the BBA in Accounting program continue on to the MBA program to meet the credit requirements for CPA licensure, specialize in a focus area, and enhance their future career options.
 Students can also complete a 150-credit BBA with majors in accounting and another business discipline.
 A 120-credit non-CPA BBA in Accounting is also available.

 The College of Business and Economics offers a rich breadth of co-curricular activities to enhance student development and learning outcomes, including award-winning student organizations and applied learning experiences through internships and the UW-Whitewater Volunteer Income Tax Assistance Program.
 These efforts, as well as the college's outstanding reputation for its accounting program, have resulted in a 100 percent placement rate for accounting majors within six months of graduation.

 The UW-Whitewater Bachelor of Business Administration in Accounting requires a minimum of 120 credits, including:

 National employment growth for accountants and auditors is expected to be 6 percent1 from 2018 to 2028, and projected growth in Wisconsin is 13 percent2 for 2016 to 2026.
 Most employers require a bachelor's degree in accounting or related field for entry-level positions.

 $71,550 per year

 Assurance Associate, Audit Associate, Financial Analyst, Mutual Fund Associate, Staff Accountant, Tax Associate